tfsaggregator/tfsaggregator/readme.md

 This server side plugin, for TFS 2013 update 2 up to TFS 2017 RTM, enables running custom script when Work Items change, allowing dynamic calculation of field values in TFS and more.
 (For example: Dev work + Test Work = Total Work).

+The complete documentation is available on the [project's Documentation Site](https://tfsaggregator.github.io/).

 # Changelog

 ## What's new in v2.2